UNCLASSIFIED (U)

 (3) USAID projects on USAID properties require prior approval from the Overseas Management Division, Office of Management Services, Bureau for Management, USAID/Washington (USAID/W – M/MS/OMD), which has responsibility for issuing permits on such projects.

 b.
 Projects performed under Sustainment and/or Restoration must be recorded in the Global Maintenance Management System (GMMS) and coordinated through the proper subject matter expert within OBO's Office of Facility Management and Design Engineering.
-These projects do not require a permit.
-If structural restoration work is involved, contact OBO's Office of Design and Engineering (OBO/PDCS/DE) for guidance on whether a permit is required.
+These projects require OBO/PDCS/DE approval via a permit request as indicated below.
+If the requirement is not clear for the work involved, contact OBO's Office of Design and Engineering (OBO/PDCS/DE) for guidance on whether a permit is required.

 c.
 Actions that require prior OBO approval include, but are not limited to, the following:

-(2) Examples that require OBO/PDCS/DE and OBO/CFSM/FAC approval:
+(2) Examples that require OBO/PDCS/DE and OBO/OPS/FAC approval:

-(c) Procurement, placement, or construction of nonpermanent structures, to include modular or prefabricated units;
+(iii) Procurement, placement, or construction of relocatable structures, to include modular or prefabricated units, or shipping containers;

 (3) Repairs or modifications to fire protection systems or life safety features require OBO's Office of Fire Protection (OBO/OPS/FIRE) approval; and